Autocrit/Asus-ROG-STRIX-H370-I-GAMING-Hackintosh-Guide/README.md

 ## BIOS settings
 I need to add more here but:
-1. `Launch CSM: Enabled` seems to be necessary to get output from the Nvidia graphics card; otherwise, `Launch CSM: Disabled` works)
+1. `Launch CSM: Enabled` seems to be necessary to get output from an Nvidia GTX 1080 graphics card; otherwise, `Launch CSM: Disabled` works)

 ## Installing Clover
 Other chipsets might require just three EFI drivers (assuming you're not using FileVault): *AptioMemoryFix*, *HFSPlus* or *VBoxHfs-64* and *ApfsDriverLoader*.
 H370 also needs *EmuVariableUefi-64* in order to have working sleep, restart and shutdown.